 There has never been a better time to purchase a vehicle for your business, be quick, the $150,000 instant asset write-off will end 31 December 2020.

 Example 1: Purchase of a motor vehicle for business purposes – the effect of the car limit for depreciation

 Edward and Edna own and run a small irrigation supplies business.
-On 27 March 2020 the business purchases a luxury car that is designed to carry passengers, for $80,000.
+On 27 October 2020 the business purchases a luxury car that is designed to carry passengers, for $80,000.
 The instant asset write-off threshold at the time they first use the car in the business is $150,000.
 The cost of the car for depreciation is limited to the car limit at that time.
-As the cost of the car is above the $57,581 car cost limit for depreciation, the business can only claim an instant asset write-off of $57,581 for the year ending 30 June 2020.
+As the cost of the car is above the $57,581 car cost limit for depreciation, the business can only claim an instant asset write-off of $57,581 for the year ending 31 December 2020 (2021 tax return).
 The business can't claim the excess cost of the car under any other depreciation rules.
-They also decide to update their work ute and the business purchases a ute for $65,000 on 27 April 2020.
+They also decide to update their work ute and the business purchases a ute for $65,000 on 27 October 2020.
 The ute isn't designed to carry passengers (and has been set up with all the trade tools in the tray) so the car cost limit for depreciation doesn't apply.
 The business can claim a full deduction of $65,000 as an instant asset write-off.

 *We are unable to provide advice to you on the ability to claim this deduction for you and your business.
 Please consult with your accountant or tax agent.
-The vehicle must be delivered by 30 June 2020 to claim in the 2020 financial year.
+The vehicle must be delivered by 31 December 2020.
 Certain car cost limits also apply.
-Further information and examples can be found on the ATO’s website: https://www.ato.gov.au/Business/Depreciation-and-capital-expenses-and-allowances/Simpler-depreciation-for-small-business/Instant-asset-write-off/
+Further information and examples can be found on the ATO's website: https://www.ato.gov.au/Business/Depreciation-and-capital-expenses-and-allowances/Simpler-depreciation-for-small-business/Instant-asset-write-off/